b3nsn0w/amqp-swarm-graph/README.md

 graphNode.on(event, handler)
 ```

 `ctx` has the `result` and `throw` properties, mirroring amqp-swarm.
-It also has the `state` property with a reference to the connection state, enabling filters to manipulate it immediately.
+It also has the `remote` and `state` properties, which provide the involved remote's ID and a reference to the connection state, respectively, enabling filters to manipulate the state immediately.

 By default, if no connection filters are attached, all operations go through.